Book size: United Kingdom

 A common paperback size in the UK is B-format, which is used, for example, by Penguin Classics.
 This contrasts with A-format, which is slightly narrower than ISO B6, and C-format.

-Formerly the descriptions octavo, quarto, duodecimo, etc. were used (see table under United States above).
+Formerly the descriptions octavo, quarto, duodecimo, etc. were used (see table under United States above), and indeed still are when describing older books.

+Australia

+Australia uses similar paperback sizes to the UK, except C-format is a bigger size.
+Additionally there is a B+ format.

 Japan

 In book construction, Japan uses a mixture of ISO A-series, JIS B-series, and several traditional Japanese paper sizes.
 A- and B-series signatures are folded from a sheet slightly larger than ISO A1 and JIS B1, respectively, then trimmed to size.
 The most commonly encountered sizes are listed below.